vapor-ware/synse-docs/docs/sdk/tutorial.md

 ## 6. Create the plugin

-With all the configuration defined, the custom outputs defined, and the plugin's device handler defined, its time to create the plugin itself and register everything with it.
+With all the configurations defined, the custom outputs defined, and the plugin's device handler defined, its time to create the plugin itself and register everything with it.

 The plugin should be created within the `#!go main()` function and will require some metadata